North Somerset Bird of Prey Centre

 Barbossa - Barbossa, or Captain Barbossa to give you his full name, is a Red Kite.
 One of our native species that became nearly extinct in England just over 100 years ago.
 They have since been rereleased and are currently doing very well.
 Barbossa was born this year and has joined our educational team at the centre where he will serve as an ambassador for his species.
 They are one of the most distinct birds of prey in the UK with their beautiful red forked tail and stunning blue head feathers.
-Barbossa will undergo training to join our flying team and will be seen during our Open Day flying displays in the near future.
+Barbossa has been fortunate enough to find a mate in our new young Red Kite, Sundara.

 The birds above are the most popular and most of them are availabe to be handled.
 However, you are also welcome to visit our Facebook page to see more of the birds you can choose to adopt.

 Please note if you do choose one of our breeding birds to adopt, you will be offered an alternative bird for you hold so not to disturb them.
 We also have to occasionally rest or moult birds throughout different times of the year so may have to offer you an alternative bird for your meet and greet.

 The invitation to meet your chosen bird will give you one free admittance on your choice of one of our six open days and the chance to meet and hold your adopted bird on the day.
 If your bird is part of our flying display, you may even be asked to help with out with the flying!